Boletus subvelutipes: Habitat and distribution

-The fruit bodies of Boletus subvelutipes grow on the ground singly, scattered, or in groups.
+The fruit bodies of B. subvelutipes grow on the ground singly, scattered, or in groups.
 A mycorrhizal species, the fungus associates with deciduous trees, typically oak, and also with pines such as hemlock.
 Fruit bodies have a strong ability to capture and neutralize the chemical methyl mercaptan, one of the main odiferous compounds associated with bad breath.
 This ability is conferred largely by the pigment variegatic acid.

-In North America, its distribution includes eastern Canada and extends south to Florida and west to Minnesota.
+In North America, it can be found from June to September.
+Its distribution includes eastern Canada and extends south to Florida and west to Minnesota.
 It is also in Mexico.
 In Asia, it has also been found in the central highlands of Taiwan and in Japan.

+Toxicity

+The fruit bodies are poisonous, causing gastroenteritis-like symptoms if consumed.

+Uses

+The mushrooms can be used in mushroom dyeing to produce beige or light brown colors, depending on the mordant used.